 Old Toyotas are Still on the Road

 People say that Toyotas run forever, and that is not far from the truth.
-Statistics show that eighty percent of Toyotas that were sold 20 years ago are still on the road today.
-Think about it for a minute — just how many older Toyotas do you see in a day?
+Statistics show that eighty percent of Toyota that were sold 20 years ago are still on the road today.
+Think about it for a minute — just how many older Toyota do you see in a day?
 See — you didn’t know as much as you thought you did about Toyota.
 However, now you probably learn more about the history of Toyota than you ever thought you would.